YottaDB/YDBDoc/GTMAdminOps/dbmgmt.rst

 * file-name identifies the name of the database file that RESTORE uses as a starting point.

 * file-list specifies one or more files produced by BACKUP -INCREMENTAL to RESTORE into the database.
-The file-name are separated by commas (,) and must be in sequential order, from the oldest transaction number to the most recent transaction number.
+The file-names are separated by commas (,) and must be in sequential order, from the oldest transaction number to the most recent transaction number.
 RESTORE may take its input from a UNIX file on any device that supports such files.

 * The current transaction number in the database must match the starting transaction number of each successive input to the RESTORE.